Royal Canadian Army Cadets: Summer Training

-Selected Army Cadets attend summer training at locations across Canada.
+Selected Army Cadets can attend summer training at locations across Canada.
 The training supports and expands the local headquarters program.
-Courses last from two to eleven weeks, with most cadets attending the two-week "General Training" (Commonly referred to as "GT", as Basic is now a new section of three-week courses) course in their first year.

-Experienced cadets may apply to be employed as staff cadets to assist the adult instructors.
+Green Star and Red Star cadets attend the Cadet Activity Program (CAP), but Silver Stars, Gold Stars, and Master Cadets attend training courses at Cadet Training Centres (CTC) across the country.
+CTC courses can last from two to seven weeks.
+Experienced cadets may apply to be employed as staff cadets to assist the adult instructors at CTCs or CAP.

 Summer Training Courses

-Summer Training Courses are as follows:
+Summer Training Courses are as follows (excluding: